MarioMingarro/ClimaRep/README.md

 mh_overlay(...):
 Citation
-If you use this package in your research, please cite both the package and the underlying methodology paper:
+If you use the `ClimaRep` package in your research, please cite the underlying methodology paper.
+If the package itself is formally cited (e.g., on CRAN), please include the package citation as well:

 > Mingarro & Lobo (2018).
 Environmental representativeness and the role of emitter and recipient areas in the future trajectory of a protected area under climate change (https://doi.org/10.32800/abc.2018.41.0333)